MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guide.md

 # Share a guide in Dynamics 365 Guides

 In Microsoft Dynamics 365 Guides, you can share a guide with other users.
-You can do this by sharing a guide with a specific user or an [access team](admin-access-teams.md) (preferred).
-Sharing a guide does not change ownership of the guide.
+You can do this by sharing a guide with a specific user or an [access team](admin-access-teams.md).

+> [!NOTE]
+> Sharing a guide does not change ownership of the guide.
 [Learn how to change guide ownership](admin-access-assign.md)

 ## Share a guide